dj-stripe/dj-stripe/docs/settings.rst

 The API version used to communicate with the Stripe API is configurable, and defaults to the latest version that has been tested as working.
-Using a value other than the default is allowed, as a string in the format of YYYY-MM-DD, or specify `None` to use the value configured in your Stripe account.
+Using a value other than the default is allowed, as a string in the format of YYYY-MM-DD.

 For example, you can specify `'2017-01-27'` to use that API version: